What is a Hard Inquiry?

 Can You Remove Hard Inquiries from Your Credit Report?

 There are two ways for hard credit checks to disappear from your report.
 The first way is to wait for 24 months to pass.
 After this period, FICO automatically removes all inquiries.
 The second way is to dispute them.
-For this option, however, the pull must be unauthorized.
+Note that the pull must be unauthorized to be successfully disputed by a credit repair service or yourself.

 How to Dispute Hard Credit Score Inquiries?